ajbrookhouse/WSU_PlantBio_ML/Instructions/autoLabel.md

 - Output File: Pick an output file name (this is a new file to be created) to put the predictions in.
 You need to remember this file, as you select it to make 3D reconstructions and get stats
 - Model To Use: Select the name of the model you want to make the predictions.
 This is a model that you trained previously.

-> These are the only fields that must be filled out.
-The rest have default values that should work just fine, and will be described in better detail below in case you want to tweak them.
+> The rest may have default values that should work just fine.
+But feel free to tweak them.

 Next, click the Label button, the text box below will print out information updating you on progress, and let you know when the auto-labelling is complete.